 Submission dates are specified in the chronogram in Section 6.
-It is expected that the evaluator(s) will be available for regular brief check-in calls throughout the assignment as and when required to provide quick updates on the progress and feed in questions to the project team if any.
+It is expected that the evaluators will be available for regular brief check-in calls throughout the assignment as and when required to provide quick updates on the progress and feed in questions to the project team in case any.

-The final report will include:
+The final regional summary report will need to include:

 - One executive summary (max.
 5 pages) - One narrative report (max.
-50 pages) - One summary table with the main conclusions and recommendations (separating short, medium and long-term recommendation if any) and lessons learned. - Annexes: Containing the technical details of the evaluation, as well as the terms of reference, surveys protocols and questionnaires, protocols of interviews and observation (depending on the selected methodology), tables or graphics, secondary review references, persons and institutions contacted, a PowerPoint presentation of the findings and recommendations, transcripts of interviews, focus groups, observation (rendered anonymous) and the Results Assessment Form (mentioned above).
+50 pages) - One summary table with the main conclusions and recommendations (separating short, medium and long-term recommendation if any) and lessons learned. - Annexes: Containing the technical details of the impact study, as well as the terms of reference, data collection protocols, tables or graphics, secondary review references, persons and institutions contacted, a PowerPoint presentation of the findings and recommendations, transcripts (rendered anonymous) and the Results Assessment Form (referred above).